jjhursey/mpir-to-pmix-guide/README.md

 The [MPIR Process Acquisition Interface](https://www.mpi-forum.org/docs/) is an [MPI Forum](https://www.mpi-forum.org/) defined interface for debuggers to interact with MPI programs.
 The [PMIx Standard](https://pmix.github.io/) contains an alternative and more extensible tool interface.

 Some PMIx-enabled launchers do not support the MPIR interface, which can be problematic for tools that have not moved from MPIR to PMIx.
+This project is targeted at those tools as they make their transition.
+The MPIR to PMIx project has the following goals:
+ * Provide links to resources that help tools transition from MPIR to the PMIx tool interface,
-This project is targeted at those tools.
-The MPIR Shim project provides most of the MPIR interface to those tools that require it, and behind the scenes uses the PMIx tool interface.
+ * Maintain a MPIR Shim written in C (to match the language of OpenPMIx) that provides most of the MPIR interface backed by the PMIx tool interface, and
+ * Maintain other example software that can aid tools transition from MPIR to the PMIx tool interface.

+The MPIR Shim code in this repository is meant to be an example for tools to reference when transitioning to PMIx.
+As such the software attempts to be structured for readability and reference.
+It is a fully functional MPIR Shim (see usability notes below) with an rudimentary shared library.

+For a production oriented version of the MPIR Shim look to the [MPI Shim](https://github.com/openpmix/mpir-shim) repository which contains a C++ version of the tool that has been used in production environments.

 The MPIR Shim does not provide debugging capabilities by itself.
 It merely provides the symbols and back end functionality to support tools that may choose to use those systems.

+## Documentation

+ * PMIx Standard v4 and later contain the necessary functionality for PMIx tools: https://github.com/pmix/pmix-standard/
+ * The production oriented MPIR Shim: https://github.com/openpmix/mpir-shim

 ## Building the MPIR Shim

 What you will need:
- * [OpenPMIx](https://openpmix.github.io/) installation (though any PMIx standard compliant implementation can be used)
+ * [OpenPMIx](https://openpmix.github.io/) v4.x or later installation (though any PMIx v4 standard compliant implementation can be used)

 ```
 ./configure --prefix=/path-to-install/mpir-shim --with-pmix=/path-to-openpmix-install